Grands_Hero

 • If circumstances arise whereby an award recipient is unable to enroll or is unable to use the award in the opening fall semester or term after notice of his/her selection, the recipient must submit a written request for deferment.
 Each request will be reviewed and determined solely by the USTA Foundation on a case-by-case basis.
 Failure of a recipient to obtain written approval of deferment from the USTA Foundation will lead to forfeiture of his/her right to the scholarship.

-• Scholarships that are payable over four years require the completion of a verification form, which will be provided by the USTA Foundation, attesting that they are enrolled in good standing.
+• Scholarships that are payable over four years require the completion of a renewal form, which will be provided by the USTA Foundation, attesting that they are enrolled in good standing.
 A copy of their college transcript must also be provided.

 • Should a scholarship recipient wish to transfer to another college or university, a written request must be submitted to the USTA Foundation, along with a current transcript confirming that they are in good standing.
 Each request will be reviewed and determined solely by the USTA Foundation on a case-by-case basis.